Where is Wanaka, New Zealand?

 Many of the best activities in Wanaka are similar to those in Queenstown.
-However, the options in Wanaka tend to have fewer crowds which make for a more authentic, immersive experience.
+However, the options in Wanaka tend to have fewer crowds, which makes for a more authentic, immersive experience.

 Just outside Wanaka is Mt.
 Aspiring National Park.
-Here, you’ll find hiking and walking trails to suit any fitness level.
+You’ll find hiking and walking trails to suit any fitness level here.
 Go on a short stroll around Lake Wanaka, or head out for a full day of backcountry hiking in the national park with an expert naturalist.
 You can also enjoy mountain biking on forested trails.

 Another popular activity in Wanaka is sightseeing by helicopter, known as flightseeing.
 There are flights over Mt.
 Aspiring, Mt.
 Cook, the West Coast glaciers, or Milford Sound.
 Consider landing on a backcountry glacier or remote mountain peak where no other tourists will disturb your view.
 It’s the ultimate in private wilderness experiences.